 What are your hopes for and expectations of NCLR and our movement in the next few years?

-Despite some heart-breaking disappointments, it’s clear that the tide is turning, and the only question is when, not if, LGBT people will have equal rights.
+Despite some heart-breaking disappointments, it’s clear that the tide is turning, and the only question is when, not if, LGBTQ people will have equal rights.
 I hope and expect that NCLR and other movement leaders will build on our gains, learn from our losses, and harness volunteers’ and donors’ contributions effectively.

 What do you tell others about NCLR?